-The Rutgers Film Co-op/New Jersey Media Arts Center proudly announces the 44th Bi-Annual New Jersey Film Festival Fall 2025.
-The festival competition will be held between September 5-October 5, 2025 at Rutgers University, New Brunswick, New Jersey and will showcase the best in independent film by featuring premiere screenings, special guest appearances by film directors, screenwriters, cast and crew and more.
+The Rutgers Film Co-op/New Jersey Media Arts Center proudly announces the 45th Bi-Annual New Jersey Film Festival Fall 2026.
+The festival competition will be held between September 4-October 4, 2026 at Rutgers University, New Brunswick, New Jersey and will showcase the best in independent film by featuring premiere screenings, special guest appearances by film directors, screenwriters, cast and crew and more.

-Cover Art: Anima Magia ©2024 Albert Gabriel Nigrin featuring Yazmin Omana
+Cover Art: Jazz Witch ©2026 Albert Gabriel Nigrin featuring Nicole Mayberry.

 New Jersey Film Festival T-Shirts - 100% cotton!
-Original designs! $40 with priority shipping included to the USA!
+Original designs! $40 with USPS shipping included to the USA!
 Sorry, no international shipping at this time.
 Send check to the address listed under the Contact Us section and include what design and size t-shirt (Medium, Large or X-Large) you want in the Memo box.
-You can also pay via Paypal.
-Log onto www.paypal.com, and use njmac@aol.com as the recipient address.
+You can also pay via Venmo using this handle @NJMAC New Jersey Media Arts Center.
+Or pay via Paypal Log onto www.paypal.com, and use njmac@aol.com as the recipient address.

 Join the Rutgers Film Co-op/NJMAC